-- Some users might wonder how to encrypt PDF files for emails so they can send secure attachments.
+- Some users might wonder how to encrypt PDF files for emails so they can send them securely.

-- You can encrypt a PDF file for email Outlook, and other messaging software, with some document software.
+- You may encrypt a PDF file for email and other messaging software, with dedicated editing tools.

 - Some web apps are worth noting if you're wondering how to encrypt a PDF file for email for free.